create3000/x_ite/docs/_posts/components/Shape/TwoSidedMaterial.md

 ### SFFloat [in, out] **shininess** 0.2 <small>[0,1]</small>
 {: #fields-shininess }

 Lower *shininess* values provide soft specular glows, while higher values result in sharper, smaller highlights.
-Interchange profile

 #### Hint

-- This field may be ignored, applying the default value regardless.
+- In Interchange profile this field may be ignored, applying the default value regardless.

 ### SFFloat [in, out] **transparency** 0 <small>[0,1]</small>
 {: #fields-transparency }

 How "clear" an object is: 1.0 is completely transparent, 0.0 is completely opaque.
-Interchange profile

 #### Hint

-- *transparency* \< .5 opaque, *transparency* \> .5 transparent.
+- In Interchange profile *transparency* \< .5 opaque, *transparency* \> .5 transparent.

 ### SFFloat [in, out] **backAmbientIntensity** 0.2 <small>[0,1]</small>
 {: #fields-backAmbientIntensity }

 How much ambient omnidirectional light is reflected from all light sources.
-Interchange profile

 #### Hint

-- This field may be ignored, applying the default value regardless.
+- In Interchange profile this field may be ignored, applying the default value regardless.

 ### SFColor [in, out] **backDiffuseColor** 0.8 0.8 0.8 <small>[0,1]</small>
 {: #fields-backDiffuseColor }